MarcioFCMartins/Caulerpa_sampling/README.md

 <img src="README_files/figure-gfm/speed-1.png" style="display: block; margin: auto;" />

-We can see that, while there are some clearly defined valleys in the speed along the transect.
+We can see that there are some clearly defined valleys in the speed along the transect.
 If our assumptions are correct, those should be our sampling points.
 Let’s start by performing within-transect standardization of the speeds, using the z-score.
-This means that our values are not a measure of how fast the divers are going, when compared to other points within the same transect.
+This means that new scale is a value for the speed of the divers, relative to to other points within the same transect.

-We can now map the transects, using color to represent the speed of the divers.
+I will now map the transects, using color to represent the speed of the divers.
 Red will be fast, blue will be slow:

 ``` r